 - Dexmethylphenidate (Focalin, Attenade).

 As their name suggests, stimulants can enhance energy, alertness, and the ability to concentrate.
-Additional physical effects include increases of heart rate, blood pressure, and respiratory rate.
+Additional physical effects include increases in heart rate, blood pressure, and respiratory rate.
 They can also induce a pleasant high, especially when taken for non-medical purposes or at doses higher than those prescribed by a doctor.

-As a group, the prescription stimulants are very popular drugs of abuse.
+As a group, prescription stimulants are very popular drugs of abuse.
 Some people abuse these medications as so-called study drugs to boost academic performance by increasing their energy and concentration levels, while others abuse prescription stimulants simply as euphoria-producing recreational drugs.

 Addictive Properties of Prescription Stimulants